Chae Chan Ping v. United States: Plenary power doctrine

 The decision in Chae Chan Ping is a foundational legal precedent for the plenary power doctrine.
 This doctrine holds that Congress and the President have exclusive power over immigration and nationality law, so judicial review is limited.
 The result is "a domain where ordinary constitutional rules have never applied".
-Consular nonreviewability is a related doctrine that limits judicial review of consular action.
+Consular nonreviewability is a related doctrine that limits judicial review of consular affairs.

 19th century developments

 The foundational precedent of Chae Chan Ping was further developed by Supreme Court decisions in the 1890s, including Nishimura Ekiu v.
 United States (1892) and Fong Yue Ting v.
 United States (1893).
 The decision in Nishimura Ekiu built upon Chae Chan Ping both by reaffirming the federal government's power to restrict immigration and by establishing that in judicial review of immigration and nationality law, the "decisions of executive or administrative officers, acting within powers expressly conferred by Congress, are due process of law".
 Fong Yue Ting held that removal is repatriation, not a punishment, and limited the constitutional applicability of jury trial rights, protections from unreasonable searches and seizures, and protections from cruel and unusual punishments in removal proceedings.

 Lem Moon Sing v.
 United States (1895) and Wong Wing v.
 United States (1896) reinforced Nishimura Ekiu and Fong Yue Ting.
 Lem Moon Sing upheld legislation codifying the finality established in Nishimura Ekiu.
 Wong Wing reaffirmed Fong Yue Ting, but the court held that an otherwise "infamous" punishment imposed alongside removal was still bound by criminal procedure.